giacecco/oil-and-gas-licensing-map/README.md

 ## The map

 The code for the interactive maps is available as a branch of this project called [gh-pages](https://github.com/giacecco/fracking-map/tree/gh-pages).
 The website is accessible at [http://www.digitalcontraptionsimaginarium.co.uk/fracking-map/](http://www.digitalcontraptionsimaginarium.co.uk/fracking-map/).

+## Get the data

+Below is the set of raw and processed data files used by the map:

+- [areasUnderConsideration.csv](https://raw.github.com/giacecco/fracking-map/gh-pages/areasUnderConsideration.csv): the list of 10,000 x 10,000 squares defined by DECC to be under consideration for licensing
+- [existingLicences.json](https://raw.github.com/giacecco/fracking-map/gh-pages/existingLicences.json): the GeoJSON of the existing licences, as translated from DECC's original GIS shapefile
+- [dec2013Offering.json](https://raw.github.com/giacecco/fracking-map/gh-pages/dec2013Offering.json): the GeoJSON of the 13th round of licence offering, as translated from DECC's original GIS shapefile

 ## Status